Inflect logo

 Natural Disaster Risk

-Connecticut has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 69.52 as of September 2025.
-The state's primary environmental threats are atmospheric and do not include significant seismic or volcanic activity.
-Key risks for consideration include winter storms, hurricanes, severe lightning, riverine flooding, and strong winds.
+Connecticut has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 69.52 out of 100 as of September 2025.
+This profile avoids the primary earthquake and wildfire risks of other US regions.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business